henkvancann/dkms-demo/README.md

 ## Introduction

 This is a demonstration of DKMS infrastructure that presents its usage in practice.
 The demo consists of 2 controllers, where `controller1` is an issuer and `controller2` is a holder of digitally signed cryptograhpic material that attestates claims about the subject.
+Controllers communicate indirectly through the OOBI's and infrastructure.

 ## Structure of this repo